altmp/ragemp-altv-bridge/README.md

 ### Prerequisites

-Before installation, ensure that you have `alt:v` client and server modules installed on your system.
-Visit [altV Official Site](https://altv.mp/) for more details:
+Before installation, ensure that you have `alt:V` client and server modules installed on your system.
+Visit [alt:V Official Site](https://altv.mp/) for more details:

-1. Create empty folder and install alt:V server using `npx altv-pkg dev` command inside new folder.
-(We recommend using the `dev` version for development purposes.
-And `npx altv-pkg release` for production purposes.)
+1. Create empty folder and install alt:V server using `npx altv-pkg release` command inside new folder.
+(We recommend using the `release` version for release purposes.
+And `npx altv-pkg dev` for development purposes only (E.g to test new features or to test your server before release))

 2. Create `resources` folder inside your project folder.

 ### Installation

-1. **Pre-requisites**: Before installation, ensure that you have `alt:v` client and server modules installed on your system.
-Visit [altV Official Site](https://altv.mp/) for more details.
+1. **Pre-requisites**: Before installation, ensure that you have `alt:V` client and server modules installed on your system.
+Visit [alt:V Official Site](https://altv.mp/) for more details.

 2. **Download**: Download the latest version of the bridge from the [Releases](https://github.com/altmp/ragemp-altv-bridge/releases) page.